-Are you ready for counselling?
+Are you ready for CHANGE?

-can help with, and there are some things that we have to go through whether
+feelings about something.
+There are many, many issues that counselling, CBT and coaching help with, and there are some things that we have to go through by sitting with a future focused professional, someone

 separate who listens effectively, without judging or jumping to conclusions